earthai-tech/hwm/doc/source/index.rst

   functions that support the overall functionality of the `hwm` package.
 Key modules include:

-  - **:mod:`hwm.utils.context.py**: Manages the context in which the model is run, helping to organize and track the model’s state during training and evaluation.
+  - :mod:`hwm.utils.context` : Manages the context in which the model is run, helping to organize and track the model’s state during training and evaluation.
-  - **:mod:`hwm.utils.validator.py**: Validates input data, ensuring that the data used for training or testing the model is correctly formatted and meets the necessary requirements.
+  - :mod:`hwm.utils.validator` : Validates input data, ensuring that the data used for training or testing the model is correctly formatted and meets the necessary requirements.
   - Other utility functions support tasks like logging, error handling,